 Note: Subsections for which no changes are proposed in this rulemaking are indicated with “* * * *”. “[INSERT DATE OF AMENDMENT]” is not actual proposed language but is a placeholder for a date that is to be determined upon the amendment’s approval by the California Air Resources Board.

 § 1956.8.
-Exhaust Emissions Standards and Test Procedures - 1985 and Subsequent Model Heavy-Duty Engines and Vehicles, 2021 and Subsequent Zero-Emission Powertrains, and 2022 and Subsequent Model Heavy-Duty Hybrid Powertrains.
+Exhaust Emissions Standards and Test Procedures - 1985 through 2026 Model Heavy-Duty Engines and Vehicles, 2021 and Subsequent Model Zero-Emission Powertrains, and 2022 through 2026 Model Heavy-Duty Hybrid Powertrains.

 * * * *

 (a)(2)(C)1.
-Except as provided in subsection (a)(2)(C)2 and (a)(2)(F) below, the exhaust emissions from new 2024 through 2026 model heavy-duty diesel engines, urban bus engines, heavy-duty natural gas-fueled and liquefied-petroleum-gas-fueled engines derived from diesel-cycle engines, and heavy-duty methanol-fueled diesel engines, in all cases engines used in heavy-duty vehicles over 14,000 pounds GVWR, shall not exceed:
+Except as provided in subsection (a)(2)(C)2 and (a)(2)(E) below, the exhaust emissions from new 2024 through 2026 model heavy-duty diesel engines, urban bus engines, heavy-duty natural gas-fueled and liquefied-petroleum-gas-fueled engines derived from diesel-cycle engines, and heavy-duty methanol-fueled diesel engines, in all cases engines used in heavy-duty vehicles over 14,000 pounds GVWR, shall not exceed:

 Exhaust Emission Standards for 2024 through 2026 Model